The role of the poet in Geometric and Archaic Greece

 The role of the poet in Hesiod’s Theogony

-In Theogony, Hesiod produces a theological catalogue, explaining the birth of our world and the succession or power among the gods.
+In Theogony, Hesiod produces a theological catalogue, explaining the birth of our world and the succession of power among the gods.
 His composition is based on previous mythological material, which he arranges in the right chronological sequence (Anastasiou 2001, 108-9).
-In the introductory verse, he urges the muses of Mount Elicon to sing together with him: “Μουσάων Ἑλικωνιάδων ἀρχώμεθ' ἀείδειν...”
-(Hesiod, Theogony, 1).
+In the introductory verse, he urges the muses of Mount Elicon to sing together with him: “Μουσάων Ἑλικωνιάδων ἀρχώμεθ’ ἀείδειν…” (Hesiod, Theogony, 1).
 Hesiod pays his respects to the numerous muses, acknowledging their divine origin and describing at length how they prepare their dances and songs to praise the gods (Hesiod, Theogony, 5-21).

 The role of the poet in the compositions of Archilochus

 The contrasting characters of soldier and poet, and the fact that Archilochus is the curator (ἐπιστάμενος) of his art, are combined in his poetry to stress that his driving force is his own persona.
-Poetry, just as war, is an art that was offered to the humans by the gods (the muses and Ares); however, the human being is solely responsible for understanding and utilising these arts according to his own will, even if such arts contradict each other.
+Poetry, just as war, is an art that was offered to humans by the gods (the muses and Ares); however, the human being is solely responsible for understanding and utilising these arts according to their own will, even if such arts contradict each other.

 The personal element in Archilochus’ poetry is noted with the introductory declaration “I am…” (“εἰμὶ δ’ ἐγὼ…”) and his broader tendency to describe abstracts from his personal life in his verses.
 The role of the poet is to advertise his own self, and to do this, he exalts his ego to become the source of his creative inspiration.
 Archilochus is the first internationally recognised poet to dare this innovation Lypourlis 2001, 128).